AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

            "templates": "$COMPONENT_DIR/hoc_templates",
         },

 The network is defined by nodes and edges.
 In the example below, a V1 model is being simulated (with recurrent connections) that receives input from virtual LGN source nodes.
 Each population of nodes should contain "nodes" and “node_types” while each population of edges should “edges”, “edge_types”.
-Gids are assigned to nodes in advance (using another tool) or during the simulation, depending on implementation, and are global across all  populations in the network (see the (gid mapping)[#gid_mapping] section for details)

         "networks": {
             "nodes": [